Curriculum & Instruction, Ed.D.

 The Instructional Design and Technology specialization has been elevated to a stand-alone Ed.D. in Instructional Design and Technology.
 Those interested in this specialization should consider the Ed.D. in IDT.

-Health and Physical Activity
+Health and Physical Activity (Not currently accepting applications)

 The Health and Physical Activity specialization provides a unique opportunity for individuals who are interested in health and physical activity pedagogy to advance their knowledge and scholarly skills to teach or administer programs within community, organizations, and educational settings.
 The degree is intended for experienced professionals in the fields of health, fitness, K-12 teacher education, and sport who are seeking advanced training in leadership and administrative positions at the university, college, k-12 schools, or in the community.